Protein Granola

 Instructions

-• Preheat the oven to 180C./350F.
+• Preheat the oven to 160C/325F.
 Line a large baking tray with parchment paper and set aside.

 • In a large mixing bowl, add the oats and protein powder and mix well.
 In a microwave safe bowl, add the peanut butter and maple syrup and microwave in 20-second spurts, until the peanut butter has melted.

-• Add the wet ingredients into the dry ingredients and mix well, until fully incorporated.
+• Add the wet ingredients to the dry ingredients and mix well until fully incorporated.

 • Transfer the protein granola mixture onto the lined baking tray and spread out in an even layer.
-Place the baking tray in the oven and bake for 13-15 minutes, removing the granola halfway through to stir.
+Place the baking tray in the oven and bake for 20 minutes, stirring the granola halfway through.

-• Remove the granola from the oven and mix once more, before letting it cool completely.
-Once it reaches room temperature, transfer into a large mixing bowl and add your mix-ins of choice.
+• Remove the granola from the oven and mix once more.
+The granola should look lightly golden and brown around the edges and crisp to the touch.
+Let it cool completely.
+It may not look fully crisp once out of the oven, but it will continue to crisp as it cools.
+Once it reaches room temperature, transfer it to a large mixing bowl and add your mix-ins.

 Notes

-** Any smooth/creamy nut or seed butter of choice can be used.
+Nut/seed butter: Any nut or seed butter works.

 Nutrition